Primary Navigation Mobile

 Pragmatic family car choice

-After a five-seater estate car that offers great value, acres of room and masses of comfort?
-The outgoing Skoda Superb Estate should be firmly on your radar while it remains on the list of leases available.
-It looks up-to-date, features efficient engines and although the interior is conservative, it’s hugely functional and roomy.
+After a five-seater estate car that offers excellent value, acres of room and masses of comfort?
+The Skoda Superb Estate should be firmly on your radar for its functionality and roomy interior.
+Our financing lists are littered with Skodas, so it's no surprise that the Superb would be featured here.

 Pros